netcluestechnologies/react-native-netclues-social-integration/README.md

 };

 ```
-## userInfo
+#### userInfo

-Example userInfo which is returned after successful sign in.
+Example userInfo which is returned after successful sign in with Google.

 ```js